pkcoups/terra_grant_notifi/Terra Grant Proposal Template.md

 Help us locate your project in the Terra landscape and what problems it tries to solve by answering each of these questions:

-- Where and how does your project fit into the ecosystem?
+- Where and how does your project fit into the ecosystem
+  - We can provide notification services to all projects in the ecosystem but we'd love to focus on a few categories first:
     - Defi
     - Gaming
     - Governance
 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
   - Dapp builders and developers
   - Users/Customers of Dapps